 In June 2002, the Company issued \$300 million of senior unsecured notes with an interest rate of 7.125% due in the second quarter of 2009.
-The notes contain certain representations and warranties; conditions; affirmative, negative and financial covenants; and events of default customary for such notes, of which NCR was in compliance as of June 30, 2008.
-As these notes are due within twelve months, the Company reclassified \$300 million from long-term debt to short-term debt on its Condensed Consolidated Balance Sheet as of June 30, 2008.
+The notes contain certain representations and warranties; conditions; affirmative, negative and financial covenants; and events of default customary for such notes, of which NCR was in compliance as of September 30, 2008.
+As these notes are due within twelve months, they are classified as short-term debt on the Condensed Consolidated Balance Sheet.
 The Company is currently evaluating short- and long-term debt financing to meet its capital and operating requirements in 2009 and subsequent years.